So I Have Heard: James Thornton

 I recorded James in his home in Santa Monica.
 The poems are wonderful, and overall sound is good, except for the late appearance of a circular saw coming from some nearby workmen.

-Listen to all recordings at So I Have Heard
+Listen to other recordings from the So I Have Heard collection.

 So I Have Heard: Ander Monson